Skip to main content

 A Smaller First Step

-Most parents who refuse assisted living will agree to a few hours of home care, because it doesn't require leaving the house, doesn't sell furniture, and can be stopped at any time.
-See the four in-home alternatives to assisted living and the parent refuses help situation guide.
+Most parents who refuse assisted living will agree to a few hours of home care instead.
+It does not require leaving the house, does not sell furniture, and can be stopped at any time — which makes it a low-stakes yes rather than a life-changing one.

 FAQ